Want to write for Gigster? See the bottom of this post for more details.

 - “Many people say this improves your bottom line.”

-- “This could improve your bottom line.”
+- “This might improve your bottom line.”

 These are all examples of weak and lazy writing.
 Here’s how these sentences should be written instead: